ConradPB/City-Skyline-Daylight-Dark/README.md

-# City-Skyline-Daylight-Dark
+# City-Skyline-Sunset
-A city skyline with the in the daytime with darkened buildings. transitions from daytime to to daylight with darker buildings
+A city skyline with the sunset